 WAX OR SHAVE YOUR UNDERARMS, LEGS, OR OTHER AREAS: Three days before surgery, shave the surgical area, or you may wax one week prior to surgery.
-Shave/wax your underarms if you are having breast surgery and the hair on your upper pubis if undergoing a tummy tuck (abdominoplasty).
+Shave/wax your underarms in anticipation of breast surgery and the hair on your upper pubis if undergoing a DIEP flap reconstruction.
 Do not shave/wax the day before surgery as it can increase your risk of infection.